OCD Therapy in Calgary

 How can we Help?

-One of the most effective approaches is Exposure and Response Prevention (ERP) — a therapy that helps you gradually face the thoughts, situations, or triggers that create anxiety, while learning to resist the urge to perform compulsions.
+The gold-standard treatment for OCD is Exposure and Response Prevention (ERP).
+ERP helps you gradually face the thoughts, situations, or triggers that create anxiety, while learning to resist the urge to perform compulsions.
+Over time, this reduces the intensity of the anxiety and weakens the cycle that keeps OCD going.

 Start with a Consultation